Wendy002/Wendy002/README.md

 *   🌍  I'm based in South Africa
 *   🖥️ Portifolio Webisite [https://dev-noxolo-portfolio.netlify.app/]
 *   ✉️  You can contact me at [wendyngcobo98@gmail.com](mailto:wendyngcobo98@gmail.com)
-*   🧠  I'm currently enrolled in an ML zoomcamp challenge
+*   🧠  I'm currently enrolled in an AWS AI/ML schorlaship with Udacity stuyding AI with python programming
 *   🤝  I'm open to collaborating on exciting projects as a frontend developer/ Data practioner.